TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 The mental model is that of a musician-producer who uses MIDI to play and write music: MIDI Messages constitute a real-time notation language for both the score and its interpretation, grounded in music theory, and intelligible to both humans and machines.

 I encourage developers to approach MIDI with this mindset if they want to avoid writing wonky programs that are hostile to musical practice and culture.
-Changing the messages via conversion bugs and rounding arrors or changing their order amounts to rewriting the score, which is obviously unacceptable (I’m looking at you VST3).
+Changing the messages via conversion bugs and rounding errors or changing their order amounts to rewriting the score, which is obviously unacceptable (I’m looking at you VST3).

 [MIDI 1.0 Messages Demystified](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists and briefly explains the different MIDI messages